Intermediary authorization on behalf of partners

 -

-Callback URL where the partner will arrive after authorizing the link.
+Callback URI where the partner will arrive after authorizing the link.

 -